AmitLamsal2/AmitLamsal2/README.md

--👋 Hi, I’m @Amit Lamsal, a passionate coder and IT enthusiast from Nepal, currently running my own tech company, Code Zenith Private Limited.
+-👋 Hi, I’m @Amit Lamsal, a passionate coder and IT enthusiast from Nepal.

 -👀 I’m deeply interested in coding, specializing in network technologies for high-density environments like hospitals, and I’m also keen on web development, with a particular focus on creating intuitive and impactful healthcare solutions.